KSEHano/BSc-Thesis/Thesis.md

 \section{Conclusion}

-It can tentatively be said that Google and DeepL are the best MTSystems, although, SDL Trados is close behind.
+It can tentatively be said that Google and DeepL are the best MT systems, although, SDL Trados is close behind.
 Bing seems to be a bad choice as a translator, although it should be said that it had the disadvantage to not be able to translate the whole document.
 However despite the low ranking of the human translation it seems that at the moment a translation has to be augmented by a professional translator.
 The BLEU scores of the 1 against all with human hypothesis show that the human translation is quite different from the MT and it could be that that was the reason for the low score in the study.

 only one reference